cern-eos/eos/doc/configuration/wfe.rst

    Event                Description
    ===================  ==================================================================================================
-   sync::create         event is triggered at the MGM when a file is being created (synchronous event) sync::openw          event is triggered at the MGM when a 'file open for write' (synchronous event) open                 event is triggered at the MGM when a 'file open'
+   sync::create         event is triggered at the MGM when a file is being created (synchronous event) open                 event is triggered at the MGM when a 'file open'
                         - if the return of an open call is ENONET a workflow defined stall time is returned sync::prepare        event is triggered at the MGM when a 'prepare' is issued (synchronous event)